-Physical therapists can start the treatment process by simply diagnosing what is taking place in a client’s body and determining what methods and tools may be best to create improvement, especially something long-lasting.
+Physical therapists can start the treatment process by simply diagnosing what is taking place in a patient’s body and determining what methods and tools may be best to create improvement, especially something long-lasting.

 Seniors especially can benefit from physical therapy.
 As people age, they might lose muscle tone in their bodies.
 They also may do more damage in an injury and take longer to recover from a major illness or complex surgery.
 Even previous injuries may begin hurting again.

-Physical therapy can help relax and rebuild muscles and also relax the client so they don’t feel as much pain and perhaps help them sleep better.
+Physical therapy can help relax and rebuild muscles and also relax the patient so they don’t feel as much pain and perhaps help them sleep better.
 This can further benefit the healing process.

 WebMD said there are plenty of conditions where seniors can benefit from physical therapy, everything from urinary incontinence to diabetes to general pain.
 It can even help with conditions with mental health components as well as physical components, such as Alzheimer’s disease or a stroke.